Wiktoria-Okla/BEE2041_EmpiricalProject/README.txt

 ## Running instructions

-In order to replicate all results the user needs to install python and run the code script contained in the project_code.ipynb file.
+In order to replicate all results the user needs to install python and run the code script contained in the project_code.ipynb file cell by cell in the order that it is written.
+The CSV datasets contained in the 'data' folder are not necessary to run the python code as the whole project relies on web-scraped data.

+Note: If you encounter an error in the web-scraping process please re-run the corresponding cell.
+Sometimes errors are created due to network issues.

 This code has been tested using Python 3.8.8 Jupyter Notebook.
 Within python, a number of additional libraries are required.
 These are indicated below, along